My Tangles

 Puffform

-• A really simple tangle just involving some weird and wonder ‘C ‘strokes.
+A really simple tangle just involving some weird and wonderful ‘C ‘strokes.
 Unbalanced, random angles, sizes and depths your ‘c’ curves build in a tower to produce this tangle based on some wall art, I saw on a wall in one of downtown Wellington’s pedestrian alleyways.
-Where they are worms, intestines or puff adders who knows!
+Whether they are worms, intestines or puff adders who knows!

 Rocksplash